seanbao/mnemonas/docs/configuration.en.md

 read_timeout = "60s"
 write_timeout = "120s"
 trusted_proxy_hops = 1
+trusted_proxy_cidrs = ["10.0.0.0/8"]
 ```

 `trusted_proxy_hops = 0` ignores client-supplied forwarded headers.
 Set it only when MnemoNAS is behind trusted proxies.
+Direct peers from `127.0.0.1` or `::1` are trusted automatically.
+Proxies reached through Docker bridge networks, internal load balancers, or other non-loopback addresses must be listed in `trusted_proxy_cidrs`.

 `server.host` contains only the listen host; put the port in `server.port`.
 IPv6 may be written as `::1` or `[::1]`, and the runtime normalizes it for `net.JoinHostPort`. `*` and an empty string both mean wildcard listen.